-- Employment.
-You’ll need to specify the amount of time with current employer and provide your employer’s name and contact information.
+- Employer information.
+You’ll need to specify the amount of time you’ve been with your current employer and provide your employer’s name and contact information.
 In some cases, you may also be asked to list previous employment details as well.

 - Income.
-Include details of your annual income before taxes as well as any secondary income you may receive.
+Include details of your annual income before taxes, as well as any secondary income you may receive.

 - Self-employed.
-Individuals who are self-employed when applying for a credit card may need to provide your accountant’s information and previous Tax Assessments in order to verify income.
+If you are self-employed when applying for a credit card, you may need to provide your accountant’s information and previous Tax Assessments in order to verify your income.

 - Additional cardholders and their details.
-If you have a partner or children who you’d like to add as an additional cardholder, make sure to have their personal details on hand for this part of the application.
+If you have an eligible partner or dependent who you’d like to add as an additional cardholder, make sure to have their personal details on hand for this part of the application.
 You will need to provide their full name, age and contact information.

-After you have completed these steps, you will be asked to review your details before hitting the ‘submit’ button.
+After you have completed these steps, you will be asked to review your details before hitting the “submit” button.
 Thoroughly check your form for accuracy, and remember that the application cannot be recalled once submitted.
-It will trigger an enquiry mark on your credit file, so make sure it’s worthwhile.
+It will trigger an enquiry on your credit file, so make sure it’s worthwhile.

 What else do I need to remember when applying?

 - Document submission.
 Check how the process works for verifying your documents.
-In some cases, you may be able upload copies online via a secure service, while in others you might have to bring them to a branch if you are applying through a local bank.
-Some providers will require that you submit supporting documents after the card has been sent in order to activate it.
+In some cases, you may be able upload copies online via a secure service, while in others you might have to bring them to a branch.

 If you do the research first and gather together all of the information required, filling out a credit card application online will only take a few minutes.
-Make your comparisons amongst the different cards you are interested in, and then study the application process before getting started.
-With the convenience of 60 second approval times, you could know within 15 minutes of clicking “apply now” whether you will be getting a brand new credit card.
+And thanks to the convenience of 60-second approval times, you could know within 15 minutes of clicking “Apply now” whether you will be getting a brand new credit card.

 Frequently asked questions